 These situations can be easily avoided if you pay attention to the early symptoms – itchiness in the nose, pain when breathing, general discomfort in the nasal passages.
 In the winter months, many of these symptoms can be linked directly to dry air.
 Humidify the atmosphere in order to keep your nasal passages healthy along with the rest of your body.

 Dry Air and Your Skin

-The body is over 70% water, and your skin alone is over 50%.
+The body is over 70% water, and your skin alone contains about 64%.
 When the air around your skin does not have the proper humidity, then your skin will react negatively.
 You will begin to see chaps and chafes that may cause general discomfort, itching and flaking.
 Older people and people with bad immune systems may even begin to experience symptoms of arthritis (it may or may not actually be arthritis, but it will feel the same).

 If your skin begins to painfully crack in the winter months, then it is definitely time to seek out some way to humidify the air around you on a consistent basis.
 If you already have skin issues such as acne or eczema, dry air can cause these conditions to flare up even more.
 Your skin is also indicative of problems that the rest of your body may take on soon, so look at this as your forewarning to correct your environment.

 Why Is Indoor Air So Dry in the Winter?